SuperNOVAS v1.2

 in config.mk

-supplemental libraries, depending on the build target.
-The build of the modules requires an accessible installation of the CALCEPH development files (C headers and unversioned static or shared libraries depending on the needs of the build).CSPICE_SUPPORT = 1
+or in the shell prior to the build.
+CALCEPH integration will require an accessible installation of the CALCEPH development files (C headers and unversioned static or shared libraries depending on the needs of the build).ldconfig

 in config.mk

-supplemental libraries, depending on the build target.
-The build of the modules requires an accessible installation of the CSPICE development files (C headers, under a cspice/
+or in the shell prior to the build.
+CSPICE integration will require an accessible installation of the CSPICE development files (C headers, under a cspice/

 sub-folder in the header search path, and unversioned static or shared libraries depending on the needs of the build).
 You might want to check out the Smithsonian/cspice-sharedlib repository for building CSPICE as a shared library.solarsystem()